stefanoamorelli/hacking-llms-workshop-cli/README.md

 ## 🚀 Overview

-This is a CLI tool for the **Hacking LLMs Workshop**.
+This is a simple python script for the **Hacking LLMs Workshop**.
 It provides a simple command-line interface for interacting with a vulnerable LLM in a controlled remote environment.

 ## ⚙️ Installation